sarwar-asik/car-depo/README.md

 4 *  This projects secured by private Routes and Admin Routes .

 ## for explore
-### Please , Log In as a Admin .
+log as a seller or buyer .

-Admin Email : asikpc2023@gmail.com  ;

-Admin Password : 11223344